Getting Started

 GitHub gives every account 60 free Codespaces hours per month, and more if you join GitHub Education, an option that we highly recommend for students.
 It also provides lots of free storage.
 Free hours are not infinite, however, so it is your responsibility to stop (and delete) Codespaces you are not using.

-A throwaway Codespace
+Start mode: a throwaway Codespace

 Go to https://github.com/PPBDS/codespace-starter.